|

 Carriage House

-College-owned Houses
+College Houses

-Twenty college-owned houses are available to upperclass students.
-Each house has a different number of rooms but all are furnished with a stove and refrigerator, beds, desks, desk chairs, and dressers for its residents.
+College houses are available to upperclass students.
+Each house has a different number of rooms, but all are furnished with a stove, refrigerator, beds, desks, desk chairs and dressers for the residents.
 The college is responsible for repair work and yard maintenance.
-Residents are responsible for utilities, telephone services and snow removal.
-With the exception of the rectory and the convent, college-owned houses are not provided with an internet connection but do include a very basic cable package.
-The houses remain open during campus breaks.
+Residents are responsible for utilities (charged directly to the residents’ student accounts), telephone services and snow removal.

 Townhouses